Utah Counseling License Requirements

 Licensed Substance-Use Disorder Counselor (LSUDC)

-The Utah Division of Occupational and Professional Licensing is responsible for issuing substance abuse counselor licenses.
-The Division offers two types of substance abuse licensure: Licensed Substance-Use Disorder Counselor (LSUDC) and Licensed Advanced Substance-Use Disorder Counselor (LASUDC).
+The Utah Division of Occupational and Professional Licensing (the Division) is responsible for issuing substance abuse counselor licenses.
+The Division offers two substance abuse licenses: Licensed Substance-Use Disorder Counselor (LSUDC) and Licensed Advanced Substance-Use Disorder Counselor (LASUDC).
 Before full licensure can be achieved, applicants must become certified as either a Certified Substance-Use Disorder Counselor (CSUDC) or a Certified Advanced Substance-Use Disorder Counselor (CASUDC).
-The certifications (CSUDC, CASUDC) are open to applicants who meet the minimum educational requirements; the corresponding licenses (LSUDC, LASUDC) can be applied for after gaining the required work experience.
+These certifications (CSUDC and CASUDC) are open to applicants who meet the minimum educational requirements; the corresponding licenses (LSUDC and LASUDC) can be applied for after gaining the required work experience.
 The minimum educational requirement for CSUDCs and LSUDCs is an associate’s degree with coursework in human development and psychology.
 The CASUDC certification and LASUDC license require a bachelor’s degree with coursework in human development and psychology.
-Substance abuse counselors in Utah screen and assess clients, provide case management and counseling services, and make referrals to other professionals for issues related to substance abuse disorders.
+Substance abuse counselors in Utah screen and assess clients; provide case management and counseling services; and make referrals to other professionals for issues related to substance abuse disorders.
 To earn either the LSUDC or LASUDC license, complete these requirements:

 Read more about substance abuse counselors and what they do on our substance abuse counseling career guide.

 In addition to the popular types of counseling licensure described above, there are many other subdisciplines in the field of counseling.
 You may wish to pursue a counseling career in one of these alternative areas:

 - Rehabilitation Counselor

 - Genetic Counselor